 Figure XVIII-57.3.
-Antarctic LME trends in chlorophyll a (left) and primary productivity (right), 1998-2006, from satellite ocean colour imagery; courtesy of K. Hyde.
+Antarctic LME trends in chlorophyll a (left) and primary productivity (right), 1998-2006, from satellite ocean colour imagery.
+Values are colour coded to the right hand ordinate.
+Figure courtesy of J. O'Reilly and K. Hyde.
+Sources discussed p.
+15 this volume.